wendellpiez/xproc-zone/README.md

 Since the biggest risk of automation has always been stepping on one's own feet -- at scale -- remember the corollary to Murphy's Law: *if it won't necessarily work, it won't work*.
 Make necessity your friend.

 ### Running XProc

+Run XProc 3.0 however you like, or use a setup provided.

+See directions in the [setup/](setup/) for the local setup.
+Scripts are provided to make the chores easy.

+Once set up, scripts in this folder - `xz.bat` or `xz.sh` (take your pick) can be used to invoke the processor on any pipeline.
+[Keep reading for more details](running-xproc.md).

 ## Project maintenance plan

 This project works under a passive maintenance plan, and is likely to see punctuated equilibrium - periods of statis, briefly interrupted by periods of growth and change.